 - Make sure that your fire alarms are connected and working.

 Holidays are always the best time to drink.
-A few sips here and there and when it is time to head home, you are already intoxicated.
+A few sips here and there, and when it is time to head home, you are already intoxicated.
 And when drunk drivers are in charge of driving, there is a possibility that you can get into an accident.

 WHAT YOU CAN DO: Make sure that you have a designated driver.
 Someone who doesn’t drink.
 If there is none, be mindful of your consumption.
-You should know your limits and stop if you feel you have had enough.
+You should know your limits and stop if you have had enough.

 Texting While Driving